iaime/LBUM/README.md

 The models output the probability of resistance (i.e., a score in the \[0-1\] range, where 1 means reistance and 0 means sensitive).

-To use the models, please follow the following steps:

-1. If you haven't already, install Docker and start it up
+To use the models, we recommend using a conda environment with Python 3.9.
+Required packages are given in requirements.txt.
+After setting up your environment, the general workflow should be as follows:

-2. Download/clone this GitHub repository
+1. Download/clone this GitHub repository

-3. Under the main folder, create “inputs” and “outputs” folders

-4. Add the fasta file containing your sequences to the “inputs” folder

-5. Edit the LBUM.yaml file.
-Specifically change the following entries:
-     - PREFIX: unique prefix that will be appended to final output files.
-If the prefix is not unique, files in the outputs folder may be overwritten.
-     - BNABS: comma-separated (no space) list of bnAbs of interest
-     - MODELS: comma-separated (no space) list of models you want to use (GBM,RF,LBUM).
-     - NON_ALIGNED_ENV_FASTA: the name of the fasta file containing the input sequences (just the name and not the file path).
-     - All the way down under services/MODELS, set "image" to either iaime/lbum_amd64 or iaime/lbum_arm64 depending on your platform.

-6. Below are the three steps involved in running the models, along with corresponding docker commands.
-Please make sure you're under the main folder of the downloaded/cloned repository.
-    - Preprocessing
+2. Download models from the following Zenodo DOI: 10.5281/zenodo.13286435, and put the folder in the downloaded/cloned repository.

+3. Preprocess your non-aligned sequences:
      ```shellscript
-     docker-compose -f LBUM.yaml up PREPROCESS
+     python ./scripts/preprocess_input_fasta.py -a PATH_TO_NON_ALIGNED_ENV_FASTA
      ```
-    - Aligning sequences using MAFFT
-     ```shellscript
-     docker-compose -f LBUM.yaml up MAFFT
-     ```
-    - Running the models
-     ```shellscript
-     docker-compose -f LBUM.yaml up MODELS
-     ```

-7. Analyze the outputs in the outputs folder
+     The script will generate two files: a csv file and a fasta file containing preprocessed but not aligned sequences.

+4. Using tools such as MAFFT, align your preprocessed sequences to reference_catnap_alignment.fasta found in this repository, making sure that the length of the alignment is kept (i.e., for MAFFT, please specify --keeplength).
+RF and GBM expect CATNAP alignment's length.

+5. Run the models using the given predict.py script.
+Please specify the following options:
+     --output_dir: path to where you want output files to be saved.
+There will be one output file per run.
+     --prefix: unique prefix that will be added to final output filenames.
+If the prefix is not unique, files in the output folder may be overwritten.
+     --bnAb: the bnAb of interest.
+     --models: comma-separated list of models you want to use.
+Available options are GBM, RF, LBUM, ENS --for ensemble of the three--, and 'best' for the best models for the bnAb in question.
+See 'best_models.json'.
+Best models were determined based on AUC.
+Please see the manuscript for details.
+When ENS is not specified but all three models are specified, ENS will be included in the output anyway.
+     --preprocessed_nonaligned_csv: path to the csv file containing preprocessed but not aligned input sequences.
+This file was generated when you ran ./scripts/preprocess_input_fasta.py
+     --preprocessed_aligned_fasta: path to the fasta file containing preprocessed and aligned input sequences.
+This is the file you generated after running some alignment tool.
+     --ic: either 50 or 80 to specify whether you're interested in IC50-based models or IC80-based models.
+1 ug/ml threshold was used for IC80 while 50 ug/ml threshold was used for IC50.
+See manuscript for more detail.

-8. If you find our methods useful in your research, please cite the following manuscript: https://doi.org/10.1101/2023.09.28.559724
+If you use our methods in your work, please cite the following manuscript: https://doi.org/10.1101/2023.09.28.559724

-Potential errors:

-  **Error**: !
-MODELS The requested image's platform (linux/arm64/v8) does not match the detected host platform (linux/amd64/v3) and no specific platform was requested. **Solution**: Please make sure you are using the right iaime/lbum image in the MODELS service in LBUM.yaml.

-  **Error**: failed to register layer: sync /var/lib/docker/image/overlay2/layerdb/tmp/write-set-2840780088/diff: input/output error. **Solution**: Please make sure you have enough space on your machine.